cjpan/CarND-Behavioral-Cloning-P3/report.md

 #### 2. Final Model Architecture

+I clone the training network from Nvidia's paper.
+It is a working network and created for similar usage, so I suppose it could work as well in my project.

-The final model consists of a convolution neural network with 5x5 filter sizes and 3x3 filter sizes, and depths between 24 and 64 (model.py lines 138-142)
+The model consists of a convolution neural network with 5x5 filter sizes and 3x3 filter sizes, and depths between 24 and 64 (model.py lines 138-142)

 The model includes RELU layers to introduce nonlinearity (model.py lines 138-142), and the data is normalized in the model using a Keras lambda layer (code line 137).

 Fully connected layers follows the convolutional layers.

 The only difference from the original network is that I use 2 dropout layers in fully connected layers to reduce overfitting.

 Here is my network architecture: